SoftCircuits/Silk/docs/Sample.md

 # Sample Source Code

-Below is a sample Silk source file.
-It makes the following assumptions about the host application:
+Below are two sample Silk programs.
+They make the following assumptions about the host application:

 - It has registered an intrinsic function called `Color`, which sets the foreground color and, optionally (if two arguments are passed), the background color.
 - It has registered intrinsic variables with all the standard colors (Black, Blue, White, etc.).
 - It has registered an intrinsic function called `ClearScreen`, which clears the console window.
 - It has registered an intrinsic function called `PrintLn`, which prints all the arguments to the console window, followed by a new line.
 - It has registered an intrinsic function called `Print`, which prints all the arguments to the console window (no new line).
+- It has registered an intrinsic function called `ReadLn`, which reads a string from the keyboard.
 - It has not disabled the internal functions.

+### Example 1: Random Tests

 ```
 ///////////////////////////////////////////////////////////////